 The 10-year forecast identifies the investment in infrastructure assets of \$1.8 billion funded from the operating result, revenue raised to fund depreciation, capital contributions from State and Commonwealth Government grants, developers, and loan funding.
-The Financial Statements detail the core infrastructure investment planned by sub-program.
+Attachment 3 details the core infrastructure investment planned by sub-program.